siliconflow/onediff/onediff_comfy_nodes/README.md

 OneDiff Enterprise offers a quantization method that reduces memory usage, increases speed, and maintains quality without any loss.

-If you possess a OneDiff Enterprise license key, you can access instructions on OneDiff quantization and related models by visiting [Hugginface/siliconflow](https://huggingface.co/siliconflow).
+If you possess a OneDiff Enterprise license key, you can access instructions on OneDiff quantization and related models by visiting [Online Quantization for ComfyUI](./ComfyUI_Online_Quantization.md).
 Alternatively, you can [contact](#contact) us to inquire about purchasing the OneDiff Enterprise license.

 ![](workflows/onediff_quant_base.png)